 It is assumed that readers are familiar with the Non Agression Principle (NAP).

 Morality itself is the differentiation between actions deemed good and bad.
-The problem with moral rules are therefore not with morality itself, but with codifying it.
-I.e. it is the act of codifying a moral into a rule that causes the problem.
+The problem with a codified morality is therefore not with morality itself, but with the codification.

 Morality is a complex set of heuristics that is not always consistent and depends on the circumstances.
-To try and derive a fixed rule is a subjective process in which the person will reflect its own preferences into the extracted rule.
+A rule can never reflect the inherent complexity of morality.
+To try and derive a fixed rule is a subjective process in which the person will reflect its own preferences into the rule.
 People are incapable of true objectivity.
 True objectivity can only be achieved in the mathematical realm.
 Practical objectivity can be achieved in the physical realm.
 In the mental realm, true objectivity is impossible.

 And indeed proponents of the NAP will admit that the first step in deriving the NAP is an axiom.
 (The universality axiom)